 I am a Professor of Space Physics in the Department of Meteorology and a member of the Space and Atmospheric Electricity Group (SPATE).
-I am currently an associate editor for Solar Physics.
-My primary research interests are:
+I am the Research Division Lead for Earth Observations and Space.

 - The heliospheric magnetic field